sous-chefs/powershell/README.md

 ### default

-The default recipe is needs to be included before using the powershell_module recipe.
+The default recipe needs to be included before using the powershell_module recipe.

 ### powershell2